zirenlegend/EverMemOS/docs/dev_docs/development_standards.md

 ## 🕐 Timezone Awareness Standards

-### Core Principles
+### Core Principle

-**💡 Important Note: All time fields must have timezone awareness**
+**💡 Important Note: All time fields must be timezone-aware**

-When handling date and time data, must ensure all time fields carry timezone information to avoid data errors and business issues caused by ambiguous timezones.
+When handling date and time data, must ensure all time fields carry timezone information to avoid data errors and business issues caused by unclear timezone.

-**⚠️ Prohibit directly using standard methods from `datetime` module**
+**⚠️ Prohibit direct use of `datetime` module standard methods**

-The project uniformly uses utility functions from `common_utils/datetime_utils.py` to handle time.
-The following methods are prohibited:
+The project uniformly uses utility functions from `common_utils/datetime_utils.py` for time handling, prohibit direct use of:
 - ❌ `datetime.datetime.now()`
 - ❌ `datetime.datetime.utcnow()`
 - ❌ `datetime.datetime.today()`

-Must use utility functions provided by the project:
+Must use project-provided utility functions:
 - ✅ `get_now_with_timezone()` - Get current time (with timezone)
 - ✅ `from_timestamp()` - Convert from timestamp
 - ✅ `from_iso_format()` - Convert from ISO format string